thomasorb/orcs/docs/introduction.rst

                     of the same size as the spectrum to fit.
 It should be scaled to the flux contained in only one pixel.
 		    (e.g. if it has been extracted from a large region).

+:poly_order: Order of the polynomial used to fit the background (be careful
+             with high order polynomials).
+Default to 0.

+:signal_range: Range of the signal over which the fit is done (helps removing
+               strong sky lines from the fit)

 .. note:: when extracting a background spectrum, its flux can be
           scaled to one pixel with `mean_flux=True`.
 A median can also